 - The lens of a telescope or microscope

-In the end, with boosted creativity, you’ll learn to better manipulate the world around you.
-This is a superpower few people have.
+With enhanced creativity, you’ll gain the ability to better shape the world around you – a superpower few people possess.

-What are your suggestions for boosting engineering creativity?
-Do you think engineers can become more creative?
+What suggestions do you have for boosting engineering creativity?
+Do you believe engineers can become more creative?